Beyond fragmented dopant dynamics in quantum spin lattices: Robust localization and non-Gaussian diffusion: Spin exchange

-so that the $[d_{\rm rms}^s]^2$ is the width of a spreading wave packet of spin placed on the origin rung amidst a random spin background.
-To compute the spin correlator, we use the density matrix truncation algorithm, a modified MPS time evolution method designed to efficiently capture local properties of time-evolved density matrices \cite{White_2018}.
+so that $[d_{\rm rms}^s]^2$ is the width of a spreading wave packet of spin placed on the origin rung amidst a random spin background.
+To compute the spin correlator, we use the density matrix truncation (DMT) algorithm~\cite{White_2018}, a modified MPS time evolution method designed to efficiently capture local properties of time-evolved density matrices of bosonic systems.
 We use a recently introduced variant for Heisenberg evolving operators beyond one dimension, such as our two-leg ladder system, with a 1D MPS ansatz.
-This algorithm enables us to go to considerably larger system sizes ($501 \times 2$) and timescales ($Jt \sim 1600$) for the spin dynamics than for hole dynamics, which we find to be crucial to get accurate results \cite{anand2025}, as we also comment further on below.
-The resulting rms dynamics are shown in Fig.~\ref{fig:spin_vs_charge}(a) for indicated values of the spin anisotropy.
-We are, hereby, in a position to directly compare the observed power-law behaviors in the rms distances
+This algorithm enables us to go to considerably larger system sizes ($501 \times 2$) and timescales ($J\tau \sim 1600$) for the spin dynamics than for hole dynamics, which we find to be crucial to get accurate results \cite{anand2025}, as we also comment further on below.
+The resulting rms dynamics is shown in Fig.~\ref{fig:spin_vs_charge}(a) for the indicated values of the spin anisotropy.
+We are, hereby, in a position to directly compare the observed {diffusive dynamics,

-for the hole (top) and spin (bottom) degree of freedom.
-The inverse of the resulting dynamical exponents, $1/z_h, 1/z_s$ are shown in Fig.~\ref{fig:spin_vs_charge}(b).
-Surprisingly, while one would na{\"i}vely expect a diffusive behavior for all nonzero spin anisotropies \cite{Kadanoff1963}, we instead see that at sufficiently weak spin-exchange, $\alpha\ll 1$, the inverse dynamical exponent starts to significantly decrease, yielding \emph{sub-diffusive} behavior, at least on the timescales reachable in numerics.
-This is most striking for the dopant, for which we find good agreement with the logarithmic behavior